 Now that your ring’s in tip top shape, you want to make sure your nails are looking good too!
 I recommend a neutral polish so it doesn’t take away from your ring.
 But don’t be afraid to experiment with some glitter or jewels to add some pizzaz!

 I love incorporating props into engagement sessions.
 It can be flowers, alcohol, pets (yes I know pets are not an accessory, but you get what I mean).
 You want your engagement session to show of y’alls personality!
 So choose something that is special between the two of you.
 Not only will it create super cute, unique photos, it will also give you an activity to do so you don’t feel as awkward in front of the camera.

 Laaaaame, I know!
 But don’t stress too much about what you’re wearing.
 No one will care if you’re wearing the same dress you wore to college graduation, they’ll be too busy focusing on how incredibly happy you look.
 Wear something that makes you feel comfortable and confident and that will shine through in your photos.
 And remember, you’re getting married!!
+These are your engagement photos, don’t stress too much about what to wear!!
 Let loose, share a beer, and have a great time!

-Leah Goetzel Photography is a Dallas based wedding, portrait and lifestyle photographer specializing in bold imagery for the fun loving & authentic!
-She serves Austin, greater Texas, and Colorado.
-If you're interested in learning more, send us a message HERE!
-We'll get back to you within 24 hours!
-Can't wait to hear from you!
+Leah Goetzel Photography is a Denver based wedding, portrait and lifestyle photographer specializing in bold imagery for the fun loving & authentic!
+She serves Dallas, Austin, greater Texas, and Colorado.
+If you’re interested in learning more, send us a message!
+We’ll get back to you within 24 hours!
+Can’t wait to hear from you!